July 25 to August 13, 2017: New Jersey to Beaufort NC

 What else should a cat do?
 Asleep on the new throw.

-June 1 to 19, 2017.
-Hilton Head to Delaware City
+June 1 to 19, 2017: Hilton Head to Delaware City

 We are now about 2 and a half weeks into our summer 2017 voyage.

 We left Wexford on June 1st, with Tucker on board and looked forward to our first night out at anchor in a creek just north of Beaufort.
 There was a small setback when we discovered that our chosen creek was silted up and no longer accessible, so after a slightly frantic search of our two guides, Waterway Guide and Skipper Bob’s, we chose an alternative slightly farther north and the rest of the evening was uneventful.
-The next day we travelled through Charleston, towards a planned anchorage north of the city, and “enjoyed” a two hour unplanned excursion up one of the rivers when the helmsman failed to notice the location of the magenta line on the chart.
+The next day we travelled through Charleston, towards our planned anchorage north of the city, and “enjoyed” a two hour unplanned excursion up one of the rivers when the helmsman failed to notice the location of the magenta line on the chart.

 What is this magenta line?
 It is the centre-line on the chart of the Intracoastal Waterway, and is a big help in staying on course.
-The boat has an electronic chartplotter, so we mostly don’t use the big paper charts.
+The boat has an electronic chartplotter, so we don’t use the big paper charts.
 We use autopilot, but the helm chair is never empty and it is important to remember that the actual markers in the channel are always to be followed when they disagree with the magenta line!

 After Charleston we carried on north, staying with our planned itinerary and stops until we got to our first weather delay.
 High winds and thunderstorms were forecast, so we extended our stay in Southport, North Carolina to 3 nights.
 The thunderstorms never materialized, but it was very windy the first evening and I would not have wanted to anchor in that wind.

 The next and possibly most valuable lesson was two days later.
 We set off across the Neuse River, and after his miscalculation in Charleston Harbor, Dick was determined to stick with the magenta line.
 Well, we headed straight up the centre of the very wide river, and conditions got worse and worse.
 The boat pounded into the waves, stuff fell down inside, and Tucker was terrified.
 I had to bring him up into the cockpit and hold him on my lap.
 The dinghy jumped off its support and hung in the davits (fortunately it stayed there), and Dick’s bicycle looked as though it was about to flip over the front rail at any minute.
-We later discovered that most of our fresh water tank had emptied out of the overflow valves it was so rough.
-There was a certain amount of language from me, and Tucker said some very rude words in Cat, but to give credit where it is due, Dick remained calm and handled the rough seas very well, and eventually we were able to make our way into a wonderfully quiet river and anchor for the night.
+We later discovered that most of our fresh water tank had emptied out of the overflow valves because it was so rough.
+There was a certain amount of grownup language from me, and Tucker said some very rude words in Cat, but to give credit where it is due, Dick remained calm and handled the rough seas very well, and eventually we were able to make our way into a wonderfully quiet river and anchor for the night.
 Two lessons were learned.
 One, be sure of your actual destination, and two, when it starts to get rough, and you can see it will only get worse, turn around while you still can and find a place to wait out the weather.

+This lesson stood us in very good stead on the Chesapeake.
 However, before the Chesapeake, we spent a nice evening in a very small marina on Alligator Creek.
-Just five boats were in, and amazingly, three of them were Endeavour TrawlerCats.
+Just five boats were in, and amazingly, three of us were Endeavour TrawlerCats.
 The other two were the newer style with the high bridge, a 48 and a 40.
-There are very few of these compared to other manufacturers, so to see three at once was most unusual.
+There are very few Endeavourcats compared to other manufacturers, so to see three at once was most unusual.
 A very pleasant evening was spent in the large upper lounge of the 48 chatting with the other owners and comparing experiences.
 Two days later, we came out of our anchorage to find both of them just behind us, so we led a parade of Endeavours through several bridges and a lock before we all went our separate ways.

 Our trip through Norfolk was fascinating.
 Seeing all the navy ships was interesting in itself, but the town also has a dock with a number of tall ships.
-That day there was a special event of skipjack (working fishing boat) races, so the town harbour was full of hundreds of spectator boats of all sizes, some anchored, some cruising around, and it was quite a challenge to make our way through them all.
+That day there was a special event of skipjack (working fishing boat) races, so the town harbour was full of hundreds of spectator boats of all sizes, some anchored and some cruising around, and it was quite a challenge to make our way through them all.

 We stayed two nights at Hampton Yacht Club, and were delighted to welcome our friends Marilynn and Winkie on board for drinks and a pasta supper.
 Our first dinner party on board!
 I used to work with Marilynn many years ago at Brookhaven Lab.